Kaelepulu Stormwater Quality Improvements

 · Foster shared responsibility for protection of our water

-Stormwater improvements are designed based on best management practices and community feedback.
+Stormwater improvements are designed based on best management practices and community input.

 Community Engagement

-Contact us with questions or comments about the Project through the form below.
+Contact us with proposals, questions, comments or photos about stormwater issues through the contact form.

-Kaelepulu stormwater improvements are being planned for locations within the Enchanted Lakes community, to improve water quality in Kaelepulu Pond and Kailua Bay.
+Kaelepulu stormwater improvements are being assessed for locations within the Enchanted Lakes community, to improve water quality in Kaelepulu Pond and Kailua Bay.

 Background Information